 Function Responsibility Board of Directors Adopts procedures designed to ensure transparency and substantive and procedural correctness of RPTs.
 Deliberates in relation to RPTs for which a vote of the administrative body is required.
 Supervises the correct application of this Procedure.
-Executive Director With the support of the CFO and the IA Function, prepares a complete and adequate disclosure concerning the RPTs in which the Company is involved.
-Provides timely information, with the support of the CFO, the IA Function, the RPTC and the Board of Directors, concerning the RPTs in which the Company is involved.
+Executive Director With the support of the General Counsel and the IA Function, prepares a complete and adequate disclosure concerning the RPTs in which the Company is involved.
+Provides timely information, with the support of the General Counsel, the Related Party Transactions Committee and the Board of Directors, concerning the RPTs in which the Company is involved.
 Prepares periodic disclosures to the Board of Directors, the Board of Statutory Auditors and, further to approval of the entire Board of Directors, to CONSOB and the market.
 Related Party Transactions Issues a non-binding opinion on RPTs of Lesser Importance.
 Committee Issues a binding opinion on RPTs of Greater Importance.
 Board of Statutory Auditors Supervises over conformity of this Procedure with the principles set down in the CONSOB Regulation.
-CFO Conducts analysis of RPTs, with the support of the IA Function, in order to identify Greater/Lesser Importance/Ordinary/Smaller Amount RPTs.
-Supports the Executive Director in managing disclosures to the RPTC, to the Board of Directors and, if required, to CONSOB and to the market.
-IA Function Manager Coordinates the IA Function in regard to the support that it supplies to the Executive Director and the CFO.
-The IA Function Manager is responsible for updating and implementing the Related Parties List.
-IA Function Supports the Executive Director and CFO in assessing RPTs and in managing information flows inside and outside the Company.
+CFO The CFO is involved in the analyses conducted on RPTs by the General Counsel.
+Supports, with the General Counsel and the IA Function, the Executive Director in managing the reporting to the Related Party Transactions Committee, the Board of Directors and, if applicable, to CONSOB and to the market.

+General Counsel Coordinates the IA Function in regard to the support that it supplies to the Executive Director.
+The General Counsel is responsible for the Legal and Corporate Affairs Function, which ensures the updating and implementing of the Related Parties List.
+IA Function Manager Supports the Executive Director and General Counsel in the evaluation of RPTs and in the management of information flows inside and outside the Company.
+The IA Function Manager is responsible for verifying the correct application of this Procedure.